chao-ji/tf-seq2seq/README.md

 ```
 where `ckpt_path` points to a checkpoint file holding a trained model, and `src_file` (or `tgt_file`) is a single text file holding a source (or target) sequence on each line.

-For the *external evaluation*, a translated sequence is generated off an input sequence (`--src_file`) and compared against a groundtruth sequence (`--tgt_file`).
+For the *external evaluation*, a translated sequence is generated from an input sequence (`--src_file`) and compared against a groundtruth sequence (`--tgt_file`).
 It reports *BLEU* score, which is directly related to translation quality (e.g. in Neural Machine Translation).

 To perform external evaluation, run
 ```